Hammond Innes: Biography

-Unusually for the thriller genre, Innes' protagonists were often not "heroes" in the typical sense, but ordinary men suddenly thrust into extreme situations by circumstance.
+Innes' protagonists were often not "heroes" in the typical sense, but ordinary men suddenly thrust into extreme situations by circumstance.
 Often, this involved being placed in a hostile environment (the Arctic, the open sea, deserts), or unwittingly becoming involved in a larger conflict or conspiracy.
 The protagonist generally is forced to rely on his own wits and making best use of limited resources, rather than the weapons and gadgetry commonly used by thriller writers.

 Four of his early novels were adapted into films: Snowbound (1948) from The Lonely Skier (1947), Hell Below Zero (1954) from The White South (1949), Campbell's Kingdom (1957) from the book of the same name (1952), and The Wreck of the Mary Deare (1959) also from the book of the same name (1956).
 His 1973 novel Golden Soak was adapted into a six-part television series in 1979.
 It was partly filmed in Nullagine, Western Australia.
 An audio adaptation of The Doomed Oasis was repeated on the UK digital radio station BBC Radio 7 (now called BBC Radio 4 Extra).

 In 1937, he married actress Dorothy Mary Lang, who died in 1989.
 Innes's great love and experience of the sea as a yachtsman, was reflected in many of his novels, as well as his interest in metallurgy.
 Hammond and his wife both travelled in and raced their yachts Triune of Troy and Mary Deare.
 They lived together in Suffolk for many years, in the village of Kersey.
 After their deaths, they left the bulk of their estate and all of their Public Lending Rights to the Association of Sea Training Organisations, to enable young people to gain training and experience in sailing the element they both loved.